rluetzner/schafe-sind-bessere-rasenmaeher/content/posts/halloween-is-coming-up.md

 ### Friday the 13th Part VII -- The New Blood (1988)

-And this is where the blow it again.
+And this is where they blow it again.
 On the one hand it has a telekinetic protagonist, who uses her powers to fight against Jason, but on the other hand it's again too serious.
 This could have done with some of Part VI's over-the-top-ness.

 ### Friday the 13th Part VIII: Jason Takes Manhattan (1989)

-Here are some quotes from other viewers on [Rotten Tomatoes}(https://www.rottentomatoes.com/m/friday_the_13th_part_8_jason_takes_manhattan):
+Here are some quotes from other viewers on [Rotten Tomatoes](https://www.rottentomatoes.com/m/friday_the_13th_part_8_jason_takes_manhattan):

 > After over one hour, Jason finally arrives in Manhattan but doesn't take shit, only making this another dull and miserably awful sequel that feels like an eternity, with uninspired deaths, a bizarrely schizophrenic protagonist and a ludicrous plot even worse than the last.
 >